cghuisunshine/wiregurad_setup/docs/part2.md

    ```
    You’ll see replies from the server’s own VPN IP (`10.8.0.1`).
    ![validate_vpn_interface](assets/images/validate_vpn_interface.png)

+!!! example "Example"

+    Above screenshot shows an example of succeessful replies from the server's own VPN IP.

 No clients are connected yet, but this ensures your server’s VPN interface is up and running.